ashu-oo7/Projects/README.md

-#Creatin a weather-app using React.js
+# Creating a weather-app using React.js